Tehran: Location and subdivisions

+City of Tehran is bounded in the north by southern end and the highest point of Alborz Mountain Range (Tochal Peak, 3'964m), in the east by a hilly stretch of Alborz (namely, Sorkheh Hesar National Park, part of Khojir National Park and the northeastern badlands), in the southeast by Raga Mountain and in the west and southwest by fertile meadows and many villages, fed by numerous rivers and streams, mainly Karaj and Jajrud.

-The metropolis of Tehran is divided into 22 municipal districts, each with its own administrative center.
+The metropolis is divided into 22 municipal districts, each with its administrative center.
 Of the 22 municipal districts, 20 are located in Tehran County's Central District, while districts 1 and 20 are respectively located in the counties of Shemiranat and Ray.
-Although administratively separate, the cities of Ray and Shemiran are often considered part of Greater Tehran.

-Northern Tehran is the wealthiest part of the city, consisting of various districts such as Zafaraniyeh, Jordan, Elahiyeh, Pasdaran, Kamranieh, Ajodanieh, Farmanieh, Darrous, Niavaran, Jamaran, Aghdasieh, Mahmoodieh, Velenjak, Qeytarieh, Ozgol and Ekhtiarieh.
-While the center of the city houses government ministries and headquarters, commercial centers are located further north.
+Northern Tehran is the wealthiest part of the city, with districts such as Zafaraniyeh, Jordan, Elahiyeh, Pasdaran, Kamranieh, Ajodanieh, Farmanieh, Darrous, Niavaran, Jamaran, Aghdasieh, Mahmoodieh, Velenjak, Qeytarieh, Ozgol and Ekhtiarieh.
+The city center houses government ministries and headquarters.
+Commercial centers are located further north.

+Topography

+Northern Tehran is at the foot of Alborz, starting at an elevation of 1800 meters, with many houses and streets on steep slopes and hills.
+There is a stretch of hills in the middle of the city (which historically divided Tehran and Shemiran) with its highest point at 1500 m.
+Southwards and westwards of those hills, Tehran is less steep.
+On the east, there are numerous hills, with the highest point at 1950 m.
+The southern end of Tehran (Rey) is at 1100 m, next to a single mountain (Raga) at 1500 m.

 Climate

-The northern area of Tehran has a Mediterranean climate (Köppen climate classification: Csa), with a cold semi-arid climate (BSk) elsewhere, with hot dry summers and cool rainy winters.
-Tehran's climate is largely defined by its geographic location, with the towering Alborz mountains to its north and the country's central desert to the south.
-It can be generally described as mild in spring and autumn, hot and dry in summer, and cold and wet in winter.